JodaOrg/joda-money/README.md

 ### Releases
-There are no full releases yet!
-[Release 0.90](http://www.joda.org/joda-money/download.html) is the current development release intended for feedback.
+[Release 1.0](http://www.joda.org/joda-money/download.html) is the current release.
-The code is fully tested, but there may yet be bugs and the API may yet change.
-There should be no great reason why it cannot be used in production if you can cope with future API change.
+This release is considered stable and worthy of the 1.x tag.
-It depends on Java SE 6 or later.
+It depends on Java SE 8 or later.

 Joda-Money does have a *compile-time* dependency on Joda-Convert, but this is not required at runtime thanks to the magic of annotations.